mesosphere/dcos-docs-site/pages/dkp/konvoy/1.8/release-notes/1.8.4/index.md

 #### Air-Gapped

-- Rhel8 FIPS packages have been updated to produce the necessary SHA256 signatures during installation.
+- RHEL 8 FIPS packages have been updated to produce the necessary SHA256 signatures during installation.
 (COPS-7066)
 - Users within the system:authenticated group are now able to access group-appropriate URLs.
 (COPS-7067)

 ### Bug Fixes